colugomusic/colugomusic.github.io/_posts/2020-07-14-onready-var-ready.markdown

     arrange_buttons()
 ```

-One thing to be aware of is that before _ready() is called, our ready variable isn’t a boolean yet, so it’s not false.
-It’s null.
-Even if you add a :bool type specifier.
+One thing to be aware of is that before `_ready()` is called, our `ready` variable isn’t a boolean yet, so it’s not `false`.
+It’s `null`.
+Even if you add a `:bool` type specifier.
 So make sure you’re not testing for the wrong thing.

 ```gdscript
 onready var ready:bool = true